-The BCMA is excited to introduce a series of professional development webinars, presented in partnership with the Royal BC Museum.
+The BCMA is excited to introduce a series of professional development webinars, presented in partnership with the Royal BC Museum and Archives.
 On the third Tuesday of every month, join your museum colleagues from around the province for a lunch-hour webinar.
 These engaging professional development opportunities will cover a different topic each month, from education to conservation, marketing to exhibit fabrication, and everything else in between.
 Museum professionals from within our membership will present each webinar, with special guests along the way.
 For information and to register for the next webinar, please click here.

 The BC Museums Association was honoured to support this important symposium organized by the Royal BC Museum in partnership with the First Peoples’ Cultural Council.
 On March 29–31, 2017, Indigenous organizations, cultural practitioners, scholars, museum and archive professionals convened in Kelowna to review past and current efforts and begin the process of identifying long-term strategies and resources required for First Nations to successfully secure the return of ancestral remains, sacred objects and intangible cultural heritage.
 Visit the symposium website or read the Repatriation Symposium Invitation (PDF) for more information on the event.